How to Make Friends and Persuade People to Do Things

 8. Make a Person Feel Important: While you are talking with a person about their interests, don't be afraid to make comments to show how important their work is or how well-qualified they are to do their work

 9. Get Someone to Agree with You by Showing That Something Is in His or Her Interest: Let's say that a person is quite good at planting trees; however, he is reluctant to come over to your house tomorrow to help you plant a tree.
 You could persuade him to help you by saying something like this: "John, I know that you are an expert in planting trees by just looking at your garden.
 You like planting trees, don't you?"
-John will probably answer yes, and then you could say, "I know you would really enjoy helping me plant this cherry tree tomorrow."
+John will probably answer yes, and then you could say, "I know you would enjoy helping me plant this cherry tree tomorrow."

 If you don't develop self-confidence and get rid of shyness, you will never make friends.
 Try out the nine tips above and you'll be on your way to making friends and being an expert at how to make people do things for you.

 Hubs Related to Wisdom from Life